-- Press REGISTER to bring up the Register Load screen (Figure 4-2). - Press BANK to name or add info to a Register Bank.
-Otherwise you will be working with the selected Register. - Press the INFO soft button to brings up the annotation screen (Figure 4-24), which shows the information for the currently selected Bank or Register.
+- Press REGISTER to bring up the Register load screen (see Fig. 4-2 on page 4-4). - Press BANK to name or add information to a Register Bank.
+Otherwise you will be working with the selected Register. - Press the Info soft button to bring up the annotation screen (Fig. 4-42), which shows the information for the currently selected Bank or Register.
 (Pressing NAME brings up a similar screen.) - The currently selected character will be outlined in red on the name line and in the character matrix below. - Characters on the name line are selected with the increment and decrement keys (hence the "-" and "+" flanking the name line). - Characters within the matrix below that line are selected with the navigation arrows. - For faster text entry, a PS/2 keyboard can be plugged into the AUX jack on the back of the LARC2.
-The keyboard should be connected before power is applied to the 960L Mainframe. - Just below the character matrix is a line that shows whether the system is in Insert or Overwrite mode. - When editing the Information display, the screen will show the relevant name, Bank number, and Register number (if applicable) at the upper left.
+The keyboard should be connected before power is applied to the 960L Mainframe. - Just below the character matrix is a line that shows whether the system is in Insert or Overwrite mode. - When editing the information display, the screen will show the relevant Name, Bank number, and Register number (if applicable) at the upper right.

-When finished editing, either press the SAVE soft button or the ENTER key if you've annotated a Bank, or store the Register if you've annotated a Register.
+When finished editing, either press the Save soft button or the ENTER key if you've annotated a Bank, or store the Register if you've annotated a Register.

-Figure 4-24 - Register Info Edit
+Figure 4-42 - Register Information Edit